wpsharks/s2member-kb/questions/2015/180-how-can-i-offer-a-fixed-term-free-registration.md

 While it might make sense to use the default of **Level 0 / Subscriber**, we recommend that you try to avoid doing so when creating a subscription that should expire.
 The reason for this is that if you start at **Level 0 / Subscriber**, there is no lower level to which expired accounts can be demoted.

-If you plan to use an Automatic EOT Behavior configuration (see **WordPress Dashboard → s2Member → Stripe Options → Automatic EOT Behavior**) that says to Delete the account when it expires, then you can leave the default and have new subscribers use **Level 0 / Subscriber**.
+If you plan to use an Automatic EOT Behavior configuration that says to Delete the account when it expires (see **WordPress Dashboard → s2Member → Stripe Options → Automatic EOT Behavior**), then you can leave the default and have new subscribers use **Level 0 / Subscriber**.

-However, if you want expired Free Registration accounts to simply be demoted to a lower level that prevents them from having access to content that you've restricted to **Level 1** (more common), then you'll need to make sure that Free Registrations start at **Level 1**, so that when the free account expires they can be demoted to **Level 0 / Subscriber**.
+However, if you want expired Free Registration accounts to simply be demoted to a lower level that prevents them from having access to content that you've restricted to **Level 1** (more common), then you'll need to make sure that Free Registrations start at **Level 1**, so that when the free account expires they can be demoted by the Automatic EOT System to **Level 0 / Subscriber**.

-To use **Level 1**, simply modify the `level=""` shortcode attribute to read `level="1"`.
+To have Free Registrations start at **Level 1**, simply modify the `level=""` shortcode attribute to read `level="1"`.

 ### What happens when the Trial Period is over?